ScottCProjects/RasPi-Dashcam/README.md

 TO DO
 ================================================

-- Modify concatAll to find zero length file as
 - Make NUMFILES and CHARS_PER_FILE to be generated based on time parameters Such as "RecordTime = 20 minutes" (total between all files) and "VideoFileSize = 2 seconds"